lixunjack/Pybind11Template/README.md

 The documentation for this project is generated using Sphinx.
 To generate HTML-based reference documentation:

-- Navigate to the `docs` directory (`cd CodaWaveSolver/docs`).
+- Navigate to the `docs` directory (`cd codawavesolver/docs`).
 - Run `make html`.

 For other formats, please refer to the Sphinx manual.

 ## License

-CodaWaveSolver is provided under a BSD-style license.
+codawavesolver is provided under a BSD-style license.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.